 1) Trim off most of the fat cap but leave about 1/4".
 Until you get the hang of it you might cut off some of the meat while trimming.
 No harm, no foul.
 Some cooks attempt to remove some of the fat layer between the flat and the point by slicing them apart from both sides, but not slicing all the way through so they remain attached.
 On the meaty side, slice off any silverskin, a tough thin membrane.
 Set some fat aside for making burnt ends, described below.
 I freeze some of the fat, save it, and grind it if I think my burgers need more fat.
 I render some of it over low heat in a pan and freeze that too.
 I use it to paint my steaks just before searing.

 Optional.
 You can remove the point at this stage, especially if you want to make burnt ends.
 Purists cry heresy, but do this and you have a flat that is pretty uniform in thickness and it will cook more evenly, you can apply rub to all sides, and you will get an all-around smoke ring.
-You can cook the two muscles side by side.
+You can cook the point and flat side by side.
 The flat will be thinner and finish sooner, but you need time to convert it to those luscious hunks of beef candy called burnt ends.
 Separating also speeds cooking.

 3) Salt and rub.
 If you can, salt the meat about 12 to 24 hours in advance so it can work its way in.
 Notice the direction of the grain of the flat and remember this so you can carve it perpendicular to the grain.
 The grain will be hard to find under the bark when it is done, so some people mark it with a slice in the surface or cut off a slice to show them the way to cut later.
 Sprinkle the Big Bad Beef Rub liberally on all exposed meat and rub it in.
 Keep the meat chilled until just before you cook.
 Chilled meat attracts more smoke.
 I strongly recommend you use a digital remote thermometer, and insert the probe with the tip centered in the part of the meat furthest from the heat.